Ekaterina Alexandrova: 2021: Olympics debut, BJK Cup champion

 Alexandrova played only one grass-court tournament to prepare for Wimbledon.
 At the German Open, she stunned second seed Elina Svitolina in the second round for her second top 10 win of the year.
 She lost in the quarterfinals to fifth seed and eventual finalist, Belinda Bencic.
-Seeded 32nd at Wimbledon, she was shocked by qualifier María Camila Osorio Serrano in the second round.
+Seeded 32nd at Wimbledon, she was shocked by qualifier Camila Osorio in the second round.

 Representing Russia at the Summer Olympics, Alexandrova lost in the second round to Nadia Podoroska after upsetting Elise Mertens in the first round.

 Alexandrova lost in the opening rounds of the Western & Southern Open and the Tennis in the Land events to Jennifer Brady and Irina-Camelia Begu respectively.
 She ended a three-match losing streak at the US Open, defeating former Grand Slam finalist Sara Errani in the first round with 42 winners.
 However, she was stunned by lucky loser Kamilla Rakhimova in the second round.

 She lost to Tauson for the second time in 2021 at the Luxembourg Open before she retired in the final qualifying round of the Ostrava Open.
 After recuperating for more than a month, Alexandrova returned for the Kremlin Cup.
 She took the first set against top-10 player Ons Jabeur in the first round before her opponent was forced to retire.
 The Russian then defeated Anhelina Kalinina in straight sets to reach her first quarterfinal since June.
-She then sealed a huge upset over world No. 2, Aryna Sabalenka, in straight sets before earning her third top 10 win of the tournament over Maria Sakkari when the Greek was forced to retire down 1–4 in the opening set.
-Leading 6–4, 4–0 in the final set against Anett Kontaveit, she was unable to close out the victory and eventually lost in three sets.
+She then sealed a huge upset over world No. 2, Aryna Sabalenka, in straight sets, before earning her third top 10 win of the tournament over Maria Sakkari when the Greek was forced to retire down 1–4 in the opening set.
+Leading 6–4, 4–0 in the final set against Anett Kontaveit, she was unable to close out the victory and finally lost in three sets.

-Alexandrova was part of the Russia team that won the inaugural Billie Jean King Cup Finals in Prague.
+Alexandrova was part of the Russian team that won the inaugural BJK Cup Finals in Prague.
 She lost the only match she competed in the week against Clara Burel, but Russia was still able to defeat France 2–1 in that tie and win the title at the end of the week.